MConnect-Africa/NFCVerification-SDK-Documentation/README.md

 # NfcDocVerification Library

-A comprehensive In-House Android library for scanning Machine Readable Zones (MRZ) from identity documents and reading data from NFC-enabled biometric IDs.
+A comprehensive Android library for scanning Machine Readable Zones (MRZ) from identity documents and reading data from NFC-enabled biometric IDs.

 ## Features
 - **MRZ Scanning**: Uses Google ML Kit for fast and accurate text recognition of MRZ data from document images.